Ian-Balijawa/dark-night-rises/README.md

 4. Search for `night owl`
 5. Click **Install** to install it
 6. Click **Reload** to reload the Code
-7. From the menu bar click: Code > Preferences > Color Theme > **Night Owl**
+7. From the menu bar click: Code > Preferences > Color Theme > **Dark Night Rises**

 ## Disable Italics

 If you wish to disable italics, there is now a no-italic theme available.
-You will have access to both, select **Night Owl No Italics** as your color theme.
+You will have access to both, select **Dark Night Rises No Italics** as your color theme.

 ## Other versions